John Miller Mosely, Jr., MD

 About

-Dr. John Miller Mosely, Jr. was a distinguished family physician and community leader, renowned for his lasting impact on healthcare in Pointe Coupee Parish, Louisiana.
-Born on June 3, 1906, in Arcadia, Bienville Parish, he was the son of Dr. J. M. Mosely, Sr., who notably served as Superintendent of the Charity Hospital in Shreveport from 1924 to 1928.
+Born on June 3, 1906, in Simsboro, Bienville Parish, he was the son of Dr. J. M. Mosely, Sr. and Lelia Belle Edwards Mosely.
+His father, a prominent Arcadia physician, served as Superintendent of the Charity Hospital in Shreveport from 1924 to 1928.

-Dr. Mosely passed away on December 13, 1984, at the age of 78, leaving behind a legacy that endures in the medical institutions he helped build and the road named in his honor — Mosely Drive being a lasting tribute to his dedication to the health and well-being of Pointe Coupee Parish.
+Dr. Mosely married Mary Scott Carruth of Catherine Plantation near Port Allen and together they raised three children.
+He passed away on December 13, 1984, at the age of 78.
+His contributions live on through the medical institutions he helped establish and in the community that honors him with Mosely Drive — a lasting tribute to his dedication to the health and well-being of Pointe Coupee Parish and the state of Louisiana.

 • Tulane Medical School in New Orleans